GoAuditsGoAudits

 Planning and organization are key ingredients of a successful handover.
 Here are some tips to ensure your next construction handover is smooth and efficient.

-- Plan Early: Start planning the handover at the beginning of the project.
-Collect and organize documents and understand contract specifications to avoid last-minute chaos.
+1. Plan Early: Start planning the handover at the beginning of the project.
+Collect and organize documents to ensure a clear understanding of contract specifications and avoid last-minute chaos.

-- Take a Systematic Approach: Implement a structured construction project handover procedure to bring consistency and thoroughness, minimizing the chances of overlooking critical tasks.
-One of the ways to stay organized is using building handover checklist templates that outline every item of the handover.
+4. Take a Systematic Approach: Implement a structured construction project handover procedure to bring consistency and thoroughness, minimizing the chances of overlooking critical tasks.
+One of the ways to stay organized is by using building handover checklist templates that outline every item of the handover.

 How GoAudits Helps Manage Quality & Safety in Construction Projects